prashanthbn/SampleApp/README.md

 # SampleApp - Concourse CI

+###
+    Continuous integration (CI) is practice that involves developers making small changes and checks to their code.
+Due to the scale of requirements and the number of steps involved, this process is automated to ensure that teams can build, test, and package their applications in a reliable and repeatable way.
+###
+    Smaller Code Changes
+    Fault Isolations
+    Faster Mean Time To Resolution
+    More Test Reliability
+    Faster Release Rate
+    Easy Maintenance and Updates
+    Higher-Quality Code
 ### Pipeline
     A pipeline is the result of configuring Jobs and Resources together.
 When you configure a pipeline, it takes on a life of its own, to continuously detect resource versions and automatically queue new builds for jobs as they have new available inputs.